FedeDP/container_plugin/README.md

 As soon as the plugin starts, the go-worker gets started as part of the `async` capability, passing to it plugin init config and a C++ callback to generate async events.
 Whenever the GO worker finds a new container, it immediately generates an `async` event through the aforementioned callback.
 The `async` event is then received by the C++ side as part of the `parsing` capability, and it enriches its own internal state cache.
-Every time a clone/fork/execve event gets parsed, we attach to its thread table entry the information about the container_id, extracted through a regex by looking at the `cgroups` field, in a foreign key.
+Every time a clone/fork/execve event gets parsed, we attach to its thread table entry the information about the container_id, extracted by looking at the `cgroups` field, in a foreign key.
 Once the extraction is requested for a thread, the container_id is then used as key to access our plugin's internal container metadata cache, and the requested infos extracted.

 Note, however, that for some container engines, namely `{bpm,lxc,libvirt_lcx}`, we only support fetching generic info, ie: the container ID and the container type.